sohonetlabs/sohonetlabs.github.io/index.md

 FOURCC is short for "four character code" - an identifier for a video codec, compression format, colour or pixel format used in media files. [repo](https://github.com/sohonetlabs/fourcc.js)

+## sizefs
+A mock Filesystem that exists in memory only and allows for the creation of files of a size specified by the filename.[repo](https://github.com/sohonetlabs/sizefs)